Steregushchiy-class corvette: 2020

 The second stage of the exercise started on 8 April, when Steregushchiy, Soobrazitelnyy and Stoikiy were again deployed to the Baltic Sea.
 A day earlier, frigate Admiral Kasatonov, submarine Sankt Peterburg and tug Pamir of the Northern Fleet were reported to be in the Norwegian Sea on their way to the Baltic Sea as well.

 The intense period of exercises continued in mid April.
 At the Pacific Fleet they involved one LST and six anti-ship corvettes.
 At the Northern Fleet they included two anti-ship, three anti-submarine corvettes and supposedly six nuclear submarines.
 The Baltic Fleet held three more exercises involving two LSTs, six anti-ship corvettes, two anti-submarine corvettes as well as other ships.
 Boikiy was deployed to the English Channel with tanker Akademik Pashin on 30 April.

 In November–December 2020, corvettes Steregushchiy, Boikiy and tanker Kola took part in an unusually intensive Russian naval activity in the North Sea and areas near the United Kingdom.
 The deployments could have been an answer to the sailing of US, British and Norwegian warships to the Barents Sea for the first time after the Cold War earlier in 2020.
 Destroyer Severomorsk, accompanied by the tanker Sergey Osipov had been active in the area, as well and shortly afterwards destroyer Vice-Admiral Kulakov, accompanied by the tanker Akademik Pashin and intelligence ship Viktor Leonov.

 Vice-Admiral Kulakov, unusually, sailed west of the United Kingdom, in the area where the Russian Navy hasn't been known to be active since 2009 (in 2012 there was a friendly port call of Vice-Admiral Kulakov to Cork).
-Russian ships in the area included also submarine Staryy Oskol, tug Kapitan Guryev and patrol ship Vasily Bykov.
+Russian ships in the area included submarine Staryy Oskol, tug Kapitan Guryev and patrol ship Vasily Bykov.

 2021

 During the February–March exercises of the Baltic Fleet, Boikiy, Soobrazitelnyy and Steregushchy were active in the Baltic Sea, along with frigate Yaroslav Mudry, anti-ship corvettes Mytishchy, Sovetsk, Odintsovo, Zelenyy Dol, Serpukhov, Morshansk, Zarechnyy, Passat, anti-submarine corvettes Aleksin and Kabardino-Balkariya, LSTs Minsk and Korolyov, tanker Aleksandr Grebenshchikov, tug Anatoly Ptytsyn, research vessel Sibiryakov, minesweepers and other ships.
 The crews of the warships conducted artillery fires against targets simulating enemy warships and air attack weapons.

 On 18 February, conventional submarine Rostov-na-Donu and escort tug Nikolay Muru transited the area towards the Mediterranean Sea, as well.
 Finally, an amphibious landing exercise has been held with landing craft Michman Lermontov, Leytenant Rimskiy Korsakov, D-325, Mordoviya and others.